Thinking about death can be hard, but putting plans in place can make a very difficult time easier for those closest to you

-Paying for your funeralAccording to Royal London’s Funeral Cost Index, the average funeral cost £3,757 in 2018.
+Paying for your funeralAccording to Royal London’s Funeral Cost Index Report 2019, the average funeral costs £3,785.
 When you die, your bank accounts are frozen while your estate’s sorted out.
 So it’s a good idea to plan how your funeral costs are going to be covered.
 One option is to pay in advance with a funeral plan.
 Read our article to find out more about planning a funeral.

 The death of a loved one is a stressful, upsetting time.
 Even if you’ve put plans in place, there’s a lot for partners or families to think about when they’re bereaved.

 Cruse Bereavement Care offers free and confidential support, advice and information to children, young people and adults.
 If you need help, whether it’s emotional or practical, you can visit their website, call their helpline on 0808 808 1677 or book a face-to-face appointment.